Sigill/OggAlbumTagger/README.md

 ## How to install

+First, you need to install:

+- The `exiftool` tool.
+- The `libtag` (also called `taglib` on some systems) library and its development package.
+- The ruby development package (generally called `ruby-dev`).

-First, you need to install the `exiftool` tool and `libtag` (also called `taglib` on some systems) library (you need the development package, since the ruby gem will be built upon it).
-For example, on Debian/Ubuntu systems, run `apt-get install libimage-exiftool-perl libtag1-dev` from your terminal.
+For example, on Debian/Ubuntu systems, run `apt-get install libimage-exiftool-perl libtag1-dev ruby-dev` from your terminal.

-### Install from sources

-Get the sources.
+Then, run `gem install ogg_album_tagger`.
+It will automatically build and install the required Ruby dependencies.

+## How to hack/contribute

+First, install the required dependencies listed in the "How to install" section above.

+Then, install the `rake` and `bundle` gems: `gem install rake bundle`.

-Run `bundle install` to install dependencies.
+Finally, run `bundle install` to install Ruby dependencies.

-Run `rake install` to install the gem from the sources.

-### Run without installing
+You will then be able to:

-From the root of the source folder, run `bundle exec ogg-album-tagger  ...`.
+- Run from source: `bundle exec ogg-album-tagger  ...`.
+- Install from source: `rake install`.
+- Build the gem: `gem build ogg_album_tagger.gemspec`.

 ## How to properly tag your music